 - Design can change and Cost can change accordingly

-To avoid its main disadvantage (high time consumption), a quick Analogy estimate should take place first, and based on it, project manager can share the rough estimate with senior management to decide whether or not to continue in the bottom up estimate.
+To avoid its main disadvantage (high time consumption), a quick Analogy estimate should take place first, and based on it, project manager can share the rough cost estimate with senior management to decide whether or not to continue in the bottom up estimate.

 One or more budgeting approaches may be used for more accurate results.
 Regardless the chosen approach, one must check the estimate against experiential data and the subjective knowledge of management professionals.